neo-project/docs/docs/en-us/reference/scapi/framework/services/Storage/Delete.md

 - Context: Storage context as a [StorageContext](../StorageContext.md).

 - Key: Key as a byte array or string.
+Max length 64 bytes.

 Return value: void.